Skip to main content

 If you provide a financial service you need to consider whether you must hold an Australian financial services (AFS) licence or hold an authorisation from a licensee.

-See RG 36 Financial product advice and dealing
+For more information, see Regulatory Guide 36 Licensing: Financial product advice and dealing (RG 36).

 Giving information, general advice and scaled advice